newrelic/docs-website/src/content/whats-new/2020/08/real-user-monitoring-support-w3c-trace-context-google-core-web-vitals.md

 While it has a new home within our [Full-Stack Observability](https://newrelic.com/platform/full-stack-observability) product, we’ve made improvements to our [Browser agent](https://newrelic.com/products/browser-monitoring) and [real user monitoring capabilities](/docs/browser/new-relic-browser/getting-started/introduction-browser-monitoring), including:

 * [W3C trace context](https://www.w3.org/TR/trace-context/) standardization
-* [Cumulative Layout Shift](https://web.dev/cls/) to measure a page’s visual stability
+* [Cumulative layout shift](https://web.dev/cls/) to measure a page’s visual stability

 These new improvements help both frontend and web developers, who are increasingly spending time in incident resolution, focus on their main role of solving problems with software.